github/docs/data/reusables/actions/allow-specific-actions-intro.md

   To restrict access to specific tags or commit SHAs of an action, use the same `<OWNER>/<REPO>@<TAG OR SHA>` syntax used in the workflow to select the action.
 For example, `actions/javascript-action@v1.0.1` to select a tag or `actions/javascript-action@172239021f7ba04fe7327647b213799853a9eb89` to select a SHA.
 For more information, see "[Finding and customizing actions](/actions/learn-github-actions/finding-and-customizing-actions#using-release-management-for-your-custom-actions)."

   You can use the `*` wildcard character to match patterns.
 For example, to allow all actions in organizations that start with `space-org`, you can specify `space-org*/*`.
 To add all actions in repositories that start with octocat, you can use `*/octocat*@*`.
-For more information about using the `*` wildcard, see "[Workflow syntax for GitHub Actions](/actions/reference/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet)."
+For more information about using the `*` wildcard, see "[Workflow syntax for GitHub Actions](/actions/reference/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet)".

+  Actions whose repositories are in the same organization or user account (local actions) are automatically allowed.
+For example, the action `space-org/action` is allowed in `space-org/project` without adding it to the list.

   {% if currentVersion == "free-pro-team@latest" %}
   {% note %}